KDE/kdenlive/dev-docs/build.md

 git clone https://invent.kde.org/multimedia/kdenlive.git
 ```

+#### Building MLT (not usually necessary)
+It is recommended to use your distro packages unless you have a reason to use MLT's git.
-And if you want to build MLT manually:
+To build manually:

 ```bash
 # Install MLT dependencies